-Like all other therapies, CMT is said to be developmental as well as adaptive.
+Like all other therapies, DMT is said to be developmental as well as adaptive.
 Rather than teaching dance, therapists at first try to assess the individual’s needs and issues.
 Then they initiate and help develop movement patterns, taking off from the physical-emotional-intellectual level of their clients.
 This is done using informal approaches like movement activities and games.
 Facilitators try to elicit movements that are considered symbolic of the inner voices of individuals.

 Individual ideas, feelings, images, incidents or stories are expressed through movements created by participants themselves.
 Therapists use both directive and nondirective approaches to help individuals focus on and explore their personal movement vocabulary.
 Through this experience, people begin to find an authentic movement language to express themselves.
 As people freely improvise movements, intuition comes into play - the body thinks aloud, brainstorming movements that are based on certain needs or feelings of the individual.
 These playful experiences become the building blocks on which CMT evolves.